 Something to keep in mind is that obfuscated connections are usually slower because they add an extra layer of encryption (the obfuscation layer).
 In my tests, I only experienced a 16% slowdown on BolehVPN’s Cloak servers, which isn’t bad.
 That said, ExpressVPN‘s obfuscated connections are much faster.

-Overall, BolehVPN’s obfuscation is easy to use, but it only works 50% of the time.
+Overall, BolehVPN’s obfuscation is easy to use, but it doesn’t work in restrictive countries.
 On the plus side, the slowdown caused by obfuscation isn’t too significant.

 Split-Tunneling (Proxied Servers)

 BolehVPN’s split-tunneling feature lets you route specific apps through the VPN while the rest of your traffic goes through your local network.
 In my tests, I successfully used split-tunneling to access my online banking with my ISP’s local network while watching Amazon Prime via BolehVPN.